Gevherhan Sultan (daughter of Selim II): Early life

-Gevherhan Sultan was born in Manisa in 1544 or 1545.
+Gevherhan Sultan was born in Manisa in 1544.
 Her father was Şehzade Selim (future Selim II), son of Sultan Suleiman the Magnificent and Hurrem Sultan.
 She spent her early life in Manisa and Konya, where her father served as a sanjak-bey.
-Her mother was Nurbanu Sultan, favorite of Selim and his future Haseki Sultan and wedded wife.
+Her mother was Nurbanu Sultan, Selim’s favorite concubine and his future Haseki Sultan and legal wife.

-She had an older sister, Şah Sultan, two younger sister, Ismihan Sultan and Fatma Sultan, a younger brother, Murad III, and six younger half-brother who died infants when Murad became Sultan.
+She had an older sister, Şah Sultan, two younger sisters, Ismihan Sultan and Fatma Sultan, a younger brother, Murad III, and seven younger half-brother who were killed as infants when Murad ascended the throne.

-The lack of knowledge of precise birth dates for her and her sisters Şah (born 1544) and Ismihan (born 1545) has created several speculations about her birth: